First Deployment

 • Test SSH authentication

-• Check server OS compatibility
+• Check OS compatibility

 • Verify root/sudo access